 Kuching is a great cosmopolitan city.
 Easy to navigate, great places to eat and it’s easy to get to the countryside if you’re so inclined.
 It’s also easy to get to a few national parks from here and the Semenggoh Orangutan Rehabilitation Centre, 24 km from Kuching – and that’s primarily why we’re here.
+We’re stay in Kuching, as its easy to make a day trip to Semenggoh from there.

 We’re here really because of Ritchie.
 We’ve been incredibly lucky with our Orangutan spotting here on Borneo, so we figured we’d have one last trip.
 This time we’re in Sarawak, home of the Semenggoh Rehabilitation Centre.
-The main work of this centre has moved to the Matang Reserve, which backs onto the Kubah National Park, however, Semenggoh is still open and it’s also incredibly accessible from Kuching via public bus.
+The main work of this center has moved to the Matang Reserve, which backs onto the Kubah National Park, however, Semenggoh is still open and it’s also incredibly accessible from Kuching via public bus.

-Richie was born in 1981 and he’s the current dominant male here at Semenggoh – and because of him we’re taking a last look at Orangutan’s on Borneo.
+Ritchie was born in 1981 and he’s the current dominant male here at Semenggoh – and because of him we’re taking a last look at Orangutan’s on Borneo.

-Like the rehabilitation centre at Sepilok, Sabah, the centre operates feeding times, to supplement the diet of rehabilitated Orangs.
+Like the rehabilitation centre at Sepilok, Sandakan Sabah, the centre operates feeding times, to supplement the diet of rehabilitated Orangs.
 Here in Semmengoh those times are 09:00 and 15:00, so we took the K6 green bus from the bus stop on the corner of Jalan Masjid and Jalan Gertak, near the mosque.
 The centre itself was open from 08:00 until 11:00 and from 14:00 until 16:00.

 We grabbed breakfast from one of the stalls by the bus stop (it’s not a station, just a road with buses parked on it, despite what the guidebooks may say).